Ashley N. Dowd, M.A., T.T.S.

 Jennifer M. Betts, B.S.

 Jen is a 4th year Ph.D. student in the clinical psychology program.
 Her research interests include understanding motivational factors related to drug addiction, such as craving and reward functioning.
 She has published research on how comparing craving and reward value between cigarette and food rewards, and evaluating the effect of acute smoking abstinence.
 Her most recent project is a meta-analysis on cue reactivity in tobacco cigarette smokers.
-She is involved in a randomized clinical trial for smoking cessation and is interested in causes of relapse and hopes to help improve such treatments through understanding treatment mechanisms.
+She is also involved in a randomized clinical trial for smoking cessation and is interested in causes of relapse and hopes to help improve such treatments through understanding treatment mechanisms.
 Her dissertation is examining contextual factors that distinguish between the use tobacco and electronic cigarettes in dual users.